 Early on, Coulbourne and Jewett got supplies of oysters and fish mostly from those black watermen.
 With success came credibility, however, and white watermen started bringing catches to Navy Point as well.

-Things started going south in the oyster industry just as Coulbourne & Jewett got off the ground.
-Overharvesting was one problem.
-Pollution was another.
-Disease was a third.
+Things started going south in the oyster industry around the time that Coulbourne & Jewett got off the ground.
+Overharvesting was the main problem.
+Pollution was another issue.
 The company wasn’t completely dependent on oysters—it processed herring and other fish as well—but William Coulbourne and Frederick Jewett were soon looking for alternatives to the oyster game.
-They were not alone: As supplies dwindled and prices increased, restaurants and grocery-store chains were in the same boat.
+They were not alone: As oyster supplies dwindled and prices increased, restaurants and grocery-store chains were in the same boat.
+So, too, were other businesses in the seafood game–many of them would turn to crabs.

-Eventually, this hole in the market would be filled in part by the blue crab.
-That didn’t happen overnight, however.
-The process of transforming an unpopular crustacean into a regional delicacy involved lots of risky trial and error.
-Restaurants had to put it on the menu.
-Grocery stores had to stock it on ice.
+The notion that there was lots of room for growth in the crab business turned out to be true.
+That didn’t happen overnight, of course.
+The process of transforming the crustacean into the sort of iconic regional delicacy we know today involved lots of risky trial and error.
+Many more restaurants had to put it on the menu.
+Many more grocery stores had to stock it on ice.
 Seafood processors faced the biggest risks—they had to pay for catches, workers, and steamers and other equipment.

-I haven’t come across details, but several historians and writers through the years have placed Coulbourne & Jewett among the first wave of companies to embrace the blue-crab market.
-One of the problems with the market in those early years was a lack of transparent quality control.
+One of the problems in this fast-growing market with lots of new players was a lack of transparent quality control.
 Every packing house packaged crab meat in its own way—there was no way for the consumer or restaurant at the end of the supply chain to know whether they were getting claw meat or first-rate lump.

 TRIUMPHS AND TRIBULATIONS ALONG THE WAY